-UCA's Catastrophic Leave Bank provides paid leave for qualifying full-time employees.
-See the University of Central Arkansas Catastrophic Leave Policy here.
+The University's Catastrophic Leave Bank provides paid leave for qualifying full-time employees.

 For more information, see Board Policy 504 and on the Office of Human Resources website under Catastrophic Leave.
+You may also follow this link provided by the state: Catastrophic Leave Policy.